jgadsden/tin-whistle-tablature/README.md

 # tin-whistle-tablature

-MuseScore plugin to add tablature (fingering) diagrams to a tin whistle staff in a score
+MuseScore plugin to add tablature / finger diagrams to a tin whistle staff in a score

 ### Introduction